crkco/Chess.com-Redesign-of-Nibbler-GUI/README.md

 Graph needs optimisation.

-GUI will be increased in size, maybe dynamic sizes.

 Play button doesn't have a function yet.

 You can't jump to a node that hasn't been analysed yet (crash).
 Make sure to analyse everything first or play one move after another.